nftsharing/nftsharing.github.io/README.md

 [http://nftsharing.top/2](http://nftsharing.top/2)

 ## ▪ Terms & Conditions
-Before purchasing this NFT, please read carefully the [Terms Of Service](http://nftsharing.top/terms/) and the [Terms & Conditions specific to this NFT](http://nftsharing.top/nft-owner-agreement/).
+Before purchasing these NFTs, please read carefully the [Terms Of Service](http://nftsharing.top/terms/) and the [Terms & Conditions specific](http://nftsharing.top/nft-owner-agreement/).
 This explains all your rights and any restrictions.